lukassnoek/NI-edu/NI-edu/misc/for_educators.md

 sudo ufw allow proto tcp from {your_ip_address} to any port 443
 ```

-After opening up port 443 (if it wasn't already), you should be able to access Jupyterhub through your own browser (e.g., at *https://neuroimaging.lukas-snoek.com* in the case of the TUX14 server).
+After opening up port 443 (if it wasn't already), you should be able to access Jupyterhub through your own browser (e.g., at *https://your.domain.com*).
 Make sure you actually access the HTTP**S** version (i.e., the SSL-encrypted website), and not the HTTP website.
+If not, reload the TLJH environment with `sudo tljh-config reload`.

 ### 3. Configure TLJH
-Next, I recommend increasing the idle timeout (i.e., maximum time in seconds that a user's notebook server can be inactive before it will be shut down).
+Next, I recommend to change some of the default TLJH parameters.
+First, increase the idle timeout (i.e., maximum time in seconds that a user's notebook server can be inactive before it will be shut down).
 By default, each notebook server is shut down after 10 minutes of inactivity, which is a bit short.
 To increase this, run the following (to increase it to 24 hrs):

 ```
 sudo tljh-config set services.cull.timeout 86400